AnimaApp/docs/src/v3/figma/prototype/links.md

 In **Figma**, each frame represents a webpage that can be connected to each other or other external websites via **Links**.

-Anima supports **Figma's** native Click action to trigger the following actions:
+Anima supports **Figma's** native Click action to trigger the following interactions:

 - **Open Links** - A link to an external website
 - **Overlay** - A link that displays a frame (screen) over the existing frame it was clicked from